Terms & Conditions

 Defects not apparent on inspection

-58. Whilst every effort is made to meet your delivery date and time, we cannot guarantee this.
+57. Whilst every effort is made to meet your delivery date and time, we cannot guarantee this.
 Deliveries by our own vehicles will be done within our normal run times.
 You will be advised at the time of order approximate date and time.
-If you cannot accept our first delivery date this may delay your delivery.
+We will call 24 hours prior to delivery to confirm, if you cannot accept our first delivery date this may delay your delivery.

 In viewing this site the user agrees to the following -

 While every care is taken to ensure that the information on the McVeigh Parker site is correct and up to date, McVeigh Parker does not guarantee that the information on this site is accurate.
 It should be noted that information may at times be out of date.
 McVeigh Parker exclude any liability, including that for negligence, for the content of this web site or any downloads from it.